About us

 -

-Sandrine Derochette obtained her PhD in Biochemistry and Cellular and Molecular Biology from the University of Liège in 2015 (study of the effect of curcumin on oxidative response of neutrophils).
-After her PhD, she joined Bioxodes as Study Coordinator in 2015.
-She is now Project Manager and member of the Quality Assurance team at Bioxodes.
+Valérie Pireaux obtained her PhD in Biochemistry and Cellular and Molecular Biology (atherosclerosis specialization) from the University of Namur in 2017.
+After her PhD, she joined Bioxodes as Preclinical Scientist in 2017.
+She now holds the position of Preclinical Operations Manager & Clinical Data Reviewer.

 -

-Stéphanie Demoulin obtained her PhD in Biomedical and Pharmaceutical Sciences (Immunology & cancer specialization) from the University of Liège in 2014 (study of the implication of dendritic cells in cervical cancer progression).
-After postdoctoral researches on the developement of therapeutic approaches for breast cancers at the University of Liège, she became Scientific Writer at Bioxodes in 2016.
-She is now leading medical writing activities for the Company.
+Stéphanie Demoulin obtained her PhD in Biomedical and Pharmaceutical Sciences from the University of Liège in 2014, where she conducted an in-depth study on the role of dendritic cells in the progression of cervical cancer.
+Following her PhD, she pursued postdoctoral research focused on the development of therapeutic approaches for breast cancer at the University of Liège.

 Charlotte obtained her Master in Pharmaceutical Sciences in 2014.
 Having started her career in pharmacies, she quickly reoriented herself in the field of clinical studies.
 She began her career in the field of Clinical Research Organization (Medpace) where she developed the qualities needed for the successful development of a Clinical Project Manager.
 She worked there for 2.5 years, before starting to work as a Clinical Project Manager for a large pharmaceutical company for 3 years (Bristol Myers Squibb).
-She joined Bioxodes in 2021 where she holds the position of Clinical Project Manager.
+She joined Bioxodes in 2021 and now holds the position of Clinical Operations Lead.

 -